MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 The skills feature is designed so that:

 - Skills can work with both the Bot Framework adapter and custom adapters.
-- Skills can work with the Microsoft Teams channel, which makes heavy use of `invoke` activities.
+- Skills can work with the Microsoft Teams channel, which makes extensive use of `invoke` activities.
 - Skills support user authentication; however, user authentication is local to the skill or skill consumer and cannot be transferred to another bot.
 - A skill consumer can consume multiple skills.
 - A skill consumer can run multiple skills in parallel.
 - A skill consumer can consume a skill regardless of the language or SDK version of the skill.
 - The Bot Connector service provides bot-to-bot authentication; however, you can test a root bot locally using the Emulator.
 - A skill can also be a skill consumer.
 Connecting through multiple skills will add network latency and the potential for error.
-Such bots are more complex and can be more difficult to debug.
+Such bots will be more complex and more difficult to debug.
 <!--TBD: - Skills support proactive messaging. -->

 ## Architecture